McMaster-Baby-Lab/handbook/pages/basics/basicRules.md

 - Lab passcodes can be accessed here: [Lab Passcodes](https://mcmasteru365.sharepoint.com/:w:/r/sites/labtest/Shared%20Documents/Document.docx?d=wc837cf74eba147a0bfd67fba5c507f4e&csf=1&web=1&e=evf5Cc).
 Please do not share these passwords with anyone.

-## In-Person Research & Lab Shifts
+## In-Person Research

-- It is expected that you are **on time for your shifts** - please feel free to come 15-20 minutes early if you need time to set up before meeting a family.
+- It is expected that you are **on time for your study appointments** - please feel free to come 15-20 minutes early if you need time to set up before meeting a family.

-- Familiarize yourself with your schedule and what dates/times you are expected to be in the lab.
-Our current lab schedule can be found here: Lab Schedule (Shifts)
+- Familiarize yourself with your schedule and the dates/times you are expected to be in the lab.
-   - If you are unable to attend your shift, please reach out to others working at the same time as you to coordinate them covering for you.
-This is especially important if you are planning to meet a family during your scheduled shift.
+   - If you are unable to attend your shift, please reach out to others on your study team to coordinate coverage for the study.

 - Frequently check the lab calendar to ensure that you are aware of all scheduled appointments.